CCBDA-UPC/Assignments-2022/Lab04.md

 (eb-virt)_$ deactivate
 ```

-The Beanstalk environment uses this command to install the exact version of packages that our web app needs.
+The Beanstalk environment uses the following command to install the exact version of packages that our web app needs.

 ```
 (eb-virt)_$ pip install -r requirements.txt